gia-lexa/real-time-data-visualizer/README.md

 - Add more detailed stock information, such as volume, moving averages, and historical data.
 - Allow users to track multiple stocks simultaneously.
 - Implement a more advanced data visualization using plotly for interactive graphs.

+### Disclaimer
+This project is an in-progress technical exploration of data visualization.
+While provided under the MIT License, it is not optimized for production use, and no guarantees are made regarding security, reliability, or real-world performance.